 Immaculata participates in the Dietetic Internship Centralized Application System.
 Applicants (DICAS) must submit their application via the DICAS portal.
 Information on GRE scores is not required and is not considered in Immaculata’s intern selection process.
 Completing the section on Awards, Experience, and Volunteer Activities is not required, but information entered will be used in evaluating applicants.

 Graduate school admission will be determined through DICAS application materials for internship candidates except pre-selected interns.

 DICAS and Computer Matching

-All applicants to the Immaculata University Dietetic Internship (DI) must submit their application via DICAS.
+All applicants to Immaculata University’s M.S.+DI combined program must submit their application via DICAS.
 The fee is $40 for the first application + $20 for each additional application.
 The application must be completed by February 15.
-The resume and personal statement of candidates who are accepted to the DI will be provided to their clinical and foodservice preceptors.
+The resume and personal statement of candidates who are accepted will be provided to their clinical and foodservice preceptors.

-All applicants to the Immaculata University DI must also participate in computer matching.
-A $50 fee is charged by D&D Digital Systems for this service.
+All applicants to Immaculata University’s M.S.+DI combined program must also participate in computer matching.
+A $55 fee is charged by D&D Digital Systems for this service.
 Applicants can register online with D&D Digital to prioritize their dietetic internship preferences.
 The deadline is 11:59 PM CST on February 15.
-Contact D&D Digital at email@example.com with any questions.

 NED 659 Preparation for Internship (3 credits, pass/fail grading)

 Requires acceptance into the Dietetic Internship Program.
 Provides an orientation to the internship process and requirements, and overview of topics and skills that will be applied to the internship experience.
 (Fall semester)